Rtyujklop/fresh-value/docs/DesignDoc.md

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._
-Model/Need class - Handles data attributed to a need (Name, cost, id, description) as well as a few helper functions to get these values
+Model/Need class - Handles data attributed to a need (Name, cost, id, age, description) as well as a few helper functions to get these values
-Persistence/NeedDAO - Public interface that defines the API functions Persistence/NeedDAOFile - Class that reads/writes to the JSON file (storage/inventory), and performs functions on it when the API is called
+Persistence/NeedDAO - Public interface that defines the API functions dealing with Needs Persistence/NeedDAOFile - Class that reads/writes to the need JSON file (storage/inventory), and performs functions on it when the API is called
+Persistence/UserDAO - Public interface that defines the API functions dealing with Users Persistence UserFileDAO - Class that reads/writes to the user JSON file (storage/inventory), and performs functions on it when the API is called

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**